Costa Rica’s house prices falling, amidst signs of overbuilding

 Guanacaste then took off.
 The real estate boom in Guanacaste began after the opening of the Daniel Oduber international airport in 2002 (which is located in Liberia) and the opening of the Four Seasons resort, part of the 2,300-acre (9.3 sq. km.)
 US$400 million Península Papagayo project developed by the Costa Rican developer Alan Kelso, indisputably the most luxurious development on the coast.
 Since then, several luxurious hotels have been built in the area.

 Another catalyst was the start of direct flights from Atlanta, Miami and Houston in 2005.
 Planes fly into the small airport at Liberia, the capital of Guanacaste.

 Some of the most luxurious and high-priced properties are available here, though there is a wide range of condominiums in Guanacaste on a price range from $100,000 to $750,000, depending on location.
-“The most attractive properties are close to the beaches with a very good sea view,” according to Edwin Sanchez, regional director of Century 21.

 The Central Valley has a temperate climate suitable for year-round living, and has easy access to San Jose, the country's capital.

 In November 2017, the average interest rate on CRC-denominated housing loans in private commercial banks increased to 13.53%, from 12.12% a year earlier, according to the Banco Central de Costa Rica (BCCR).
 Likewise, the average interest rate on U.S. dollar-denominated housing loans was 8.39% in November 2017, slightly up from 8.07% a year ago.

 In state-owned banks, the average interest rate on CRC-denominated housing loans dropped sharply to 8.12% in November 2017, from 10.38% a year earlier.
 In contrast, interest rates U.S. dollar-denominated housing loans increased slightly to 8.79% from 8.54% a year earlier.